-Called the ‘MIH Open Platform’, Foxconn says it is an open-source solution for OEMs to develop new electric cars.
+In November 2020, Foxconn Group and Yulon Group, a Taiwanese automaker, established a joint venture company called ‘Honghua Advanced.’
+The English name of the joint venture company is ‘Foxtron.’
+Called the ‘MIH Open Platform’, Foxconn’s EV platform is an open-source solution for OEMs to develop new electric cars.
 The Taiwanese company itself would also manufacture EVs on this platform.
 It says it wants to become the Android of electric cars by offering modular solutions for OEMs.

 Foxconn electric car platform & ambitions